 I went to the doctor, convinced I had some rare form of food poisoning or a 12-foot-long worm living inside my intestines.
 I went through a slew of blood tests, stool tests, and other tests I'd rather not talk about.
 They couldn't figure out what was wrong.
 I thought it was weird that they never once asked me about my diet, so I took matters into my own hands.
 Since I was vegan and eating pretty healthy, I thought about possible culprits.
 "Maybe it's gluten?
 Or maybe it's soy?"
 So I eliminated those, but that didn't do a thing.
 I even tried taking probiotics (two different brands!), but after two months, nothing changed.

-It wasn't until I talked with certified dietitian Leslie Langevin, MS, RD, CD, of Whole Health Nutrition, that she said, "What about sugar?"
+It wasn't until I talked with registered dietitian Leslie Langevin, MS, RD, CD, of Whole Health Nutrition, that she said, "What about sugar?"
 She explained that, "in your GI tract, there are trillions of bacteria that usually help with health, but these bacteria consume the sugars in your foods and can increase gas production and bloat."

 Although there isn't huge evidence that ties sugar to bloat, she said that many people find relief when they "cut down on added sugars and refined grains."
 It only took a week, but I felt 100 percent better after cutting back on added sugars.
 I used unsweetened soy milk and added mashed banana and a touch of maple syrup to my overnight oats, cut out the chocolate and ate a handful of raisins and peanuts instead, and baked with coconut sugar instead of white sugar (and used less of it).
 Honestly, I was so happy to be feeling better, I really didn't miss the sugar.